kare/vanity/README.md

 	- Packages whose path is prefixed with "/cmd/" redirect automatically to vcsroot by stripping the "/cmd" prefix from the package path.
 	  Example: Redirect request "kkn.fi/cmd/tcpproxy" to "github.com/kare/tcpproxy"
 - Configurable logger which is fully compatible with standard `log` package.
-Default output goes to `stdout`.
+Default output goes to `stderr`.
 - Supports index HTML file in the domain root and configurable static content directory (for images, CSS, and etc).
 - Supports [robots.txt file](https://www.robotstxt.org)